XCRobert/Labelme2Coco/README.md

 Make your own dataset for object detection/instance segmentation using [labelme](https://github.com/wkentaro/labelme) and transform the format to coco json format

 ## Convert LabelMe annotations to COCO format in one step
-[labelme](https://github.com/wkentaro/labelme) is a widely used is a graphical image annotation tool that supports classification, segmentation, isntance segmentation and object detection formats.
+[labelme](https://github.com/wkentaro/labelme) is a widely used is a graphical image annotation tool that supports classification, segmentation, instance segmentation and object detection formats.
 However, widely used frameworks/models such as Yolact/Solo, Detectron, MMDetection etc. requires COCO formatted annotations.

 You can use this package to convert labelme annotations to COCO format.